TheHolyTerranEmperor/myhyprconfigs/README.md

 # myhyprconfigs
-a collection of config my config files for hyprland dependencies are swww... couldn't think of anymore its too early
+a collection of config my config files for hyprland dependencies are swww tunar ... couldn't think of anymore its still too early